zicht/zss/docs/grid.md

 ### Grid rows

 Grid rows divide the page into vertical sections.
 Use as many as you like inside a container.
-Just add the class `o-grid__row` to a child element
+Just add the class `o-grid__row` to a child element of the grid container.

 ### Grid colums